Understanding Diarrhoea in Dogs: Causes and Care - AniForte UK

 You can use home remedies to relieve watery diarrhoea.
 Morosoup has long been used to relieve symptoms.
 This special food is gentle on the stomach and intestines, it supports the dog with fluid loss and provides them with lots of important nutrients that have been lost due to acute diarrhoea.
 AniForte® Morosan has been developed on the principle of this traditional healing soup and helps your dog with diarrhoea quickly.

-Another natural home remedy is rice.
+Another common natural home remedy is rice.
 Since rice removes additional liquid from the dog’s body during a bout of diarrhoea, it should be boiled with a lot of water until a slimy paste forms.
 The rice paste then settles on the gastrointestinal mucous membranes and provides additional protection.
 The only important thing is that you don't use basmati rice, as it doesn't make enough paste, it is best to use short grained rice.

 Natural herbs can also be used for intestinal cleansing; they have antibacterial properties and stimulate gastrointestinal activity.
 Tried and tested herbs for intestinal cleansing: